jo-makar/frosty/README.md

 For monitoring several interfaces reference: http://pevma.blogspot.com/2015/05/suricata-multiple-interface.html

+Be aware that when monitoring multiple interfaces that they should all have an UP status even if one or more are not in use.
+Otherwise (depending on the version of Suricata, buf for at least 3.2.1), rule reloads will not complete.

 Back up existing rules and the config file:
 ```sh
 sudo mv /etc/suricata/rules /etc/suricata/rules.orig && sudo mkdir /etc/suricata/rules